awsdocs/aws-lambda-developer-guide/doc_source/samples-errorprocessor.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/sample-errorprocessor-trace.png)

 The processor function gets the request ID from the CloudWatch Logs event, and uses the AWS SDK for JavaScript to search X\-Ray for that request\.
-It usesAWS SDK clients, which are instrumented with the X\-Ray SDK, to download the trace and log stream\.
+It uses AWS SDK clients, which are instrumented with the X\-Ray SDK, to download the trace and log stream\.
 Then it stores them in the output bucket\.
 The X\-Ray SDK records these calls, and they appear as subsegments in the trace\.

 ## AWS CloudFormation template and additional resources<a name="sample-errorprocessor-template"></a>